KaderBozkurt/KaderBookStore1/KaderBookStore/ReadMe.txt

      because i had error about referances for packages.
      I already error for SD file in KadersBooks.Utility.
      When I compared it with the BulkyBook application, I realized that I needed to add some codes.
+     And I check my categorycontroller file same think and i changed save function because i have add new product